Jesper Bratt

-Jesper Bratt (born 30 July 1998) is a Swedish professional ice hockey player who is a forward for the New Jersey Devils of the National Hockey League (NHL).
+Jesper Bratt (born 30 July 1998) is a Swedish professional ice hockey player who is a winger and alternate captain for the New Jersey Devils of the National Hockey League (NHL).
 Bratt was selected by the Devils in the sixth round, 162nd overall, of the 2016 NHL entry draft, and made his NHL debut the following year.
 Bratt has also represented the Swedish national team in the international competitions at both the junior and senior level.

 Playing career

 Bratt was drafted by the New Jersey Devils with the 162nd pick in the sixth round of the 2016 NHL entry draft after playing 48 games with AIK in HockeyAllsvenskan, scoring 17 points.
 Bratt signed a three-year, entry-level contract with the Devils on 13 May 2017, after impressing Devils general manager Ray Shero during the 2017 under-20 Summer Showcase in Plymouth, Michigan.
 Bratt was expected to be loaned by the Devils to the London Knights of the Ontario Hockey League (OHL), who owned his North American junior rights after selecting him in the 2017 CHL Import Draft.
 Bratt committed to play for the Knights in August 2017 and played in one preseason game; however, he continued to impress during Devils training camp and made their opening night roster for the 2017–18 NHL season and never played a regular season game for the Knights.